-Completing the course in less than the time allowed is not rewarded, but exceeding the time allowed is penalised by one penalty for each commenced second in excess of the time allowed, up to the time limit, which is twice the time allowed.
-Athletes are penalized with 0.4 penalty per commenced second.
+Completing the course in less than the time allowed is not rewarded, but exceeding the time allowed, Athletes are penalized with 0.4 penalty per commenced second.

 Exceeding the time limit involves elimination.

 Annexes

 Annex A Dressage - Annexes

 Note: For Eventing, the bits permitted for the Dressage test have been reformulated to take into account the wide use of snaffles in Eventing (different to the Dressage Rules) as well as defining the action.